Configuring a Course Pacakage

 • The unit XML file is inside that directory

-• Supporting assets (images, diagrams, etc.) live in subfolders such as images/
+• Supporting assets (images, diagrams, etc.) can live anywhere in the source repository

 • The <source> paths in llmgrader_config.xml refer to these locations